EliasNehme/DeepNebulae/README.md

 # Learning a localization model

 To learn a localization model for your setup, you need to supply calibrated phase masks and channel registration transforms (e.g. using beads on the coverslip), and generate a new parameter settings script similar to the ones in the `Demos` folder.
-Below is typical experiment flow in our work, with the alst step of experimental GT derivation being optional, utilized only for quality control.
+Below is a typical experiment flow in our work, with the last step of experimental GT derivation being optional, utilized only for quality control.
 See [next section](#channel-registration) for more details on the transform $\mathcal{T}$ that warps the image $\mathcal{I}_1$ to align it with the image $\mathcal{I}_2$.

 ![](Figures/ExperimentFlow.png "Overview of a typical experiment.")